Wild Miltomate Salsa (Salsa de Miltomate)

 About this recipe

 Salsa de miltomate is an Oaxacan green salsa made with wild miltomate - the wild ancestor of the tomatillo - which grows spontaneously in the maize fields of Oaxaca.
-It is more acidic, smaller and more intensely flavoured than the common tomatillo, creating a salsa with unique complexity and tartness.
+It is more acidic, smaller and more intensely flavored than the common tomatillo, creating a salsa with unique complexity and tartness.

 History & Origin

 Salsa de Miltomate is a culinary expression deeply rooted in Oaxacan culture, where the miltomate, also known as husk tomato, grows wild in the cornfields.
-This ingredient, smaller and more acidic than the traditional tomatillo, brings an intensity of flavour that is fundamental to the region's gastronomy.
+This ingredient, smaller and more acidic than the traditional tomatillo, brings an intensity of flavor that is fundamental to the region's gastronomy.
 Its use dates back to pre-Hispanic times, when the indigenous communities of Oaxaca were already incorporating this fruit into their diet, highlighting its importance not only as food but also as part of rituals and celebrations.
 Today, salsa de miltomate is often prepared in the context of family gatherings and festivities, reflecting the rich cultural heritage of the region.
 Its preparation is a process that invites togetherness, where the community comes together to roast the miltomates and combine them with other fresh ingredients, such as chiles and herbs, in a stone mortar.
 This traditional method of preparing the salsa emphasises the connection people have with their natural surroundings and their history.
 Oaxaca, and particularly the Valles Centrales region, is known for its diversity of ingredients and culinary techniques, making salsa de miltomate a symbol of Oaxacan identity within the vast panorama of Mexican cuisine.
-Its acidity and depth of flavour make it stand out in a gastronomy that celebrates the richness of its native products and the cultural heritage of its peoples.
+Its acidity and depth of flavor make it stand out in a gastronomy that celebrates the richness of its native products and the cultural heritage of its peoples.

 Estimated cost